buckley-w-david/shell-blog/site/filesystem/incantations/ar_belongs_to_scope.md

  end
 ```

 Depending on your need, this _will_ work.
-What you mind find though is that if you are working on collections of `Thingy`s, you miss the conveniences that a real `ActiveRecord` relationship gives you.
+What you might find though is that if you are working on collections of `Thingy`s, you miss the conveniences that a real `ActiveRecord` relationship gives you.
 The specific thing I wanted but could not easily have with this setup is preloading associations, a very useful feature to avoid the n+1 query problem while maintaining ergonomic use of models.
 It's just a nice feature, and when your relationships are hiding in ruby methods, you can't do the easy thing of `includes(:doohickey)` (or `preload` as we will see later).

 Because we like preloading, this pushes us to reject orthodoxy and find another way.